ArgonSilicon/tscfat/Docs/source/Install.rst

 Dependencies
 ------------

 The toolbox requires Python version 3.7. or higher to work.
-In addition, it is depenedent on the following packages:
+In addition, it is dependent on the following packages:

 * `Pandas <https://pandas.pydata.org/>`_
 * `Numpy <https://numpy.org/>`_